CatsMeow492/artifex-token/README.md

 # Artifex (ARTX) Token

 Artifex (ARTX) is an ERC-20 token deployed on Arbitrum One.
-This repository contains the smart contract implementation and testing framework.
+This repository contains the smart contract implementation, testing framework, and deployment scripts.

 ## Features